mcy-e/SimpleMachineLogic/README.md

 ## 📜 License

-This project is licensed under the terms of the GNU2.0 License.
+This project is licensed under the terms of the GNU 2.0 License.
 See the [LICENSE](./LICENSE) file for more details.

 ---